Emperor Nero: Fiddling While Rome Burns

 Delighted to hear the news that his mother was dead Nero remarked, "At last I can live like a man."
 He also inspected Agrippina’s corpse before her funeral and kissing her on her forehead said: "I hadn't realised how beautiful my mother was."

 He appeared at ease with what he had done but at the funeral itself he looked pale and scared and was unable to give the eulogy.
 Indeed, for the rest of his life he was tormented by the presence of his mother in his dreams and believed that he was haunted by her ghost even taking potions meant to make her go away, employing magicians to chant spells, and priests to enact exorcisms.
 Yet he also took as one of his concubines a woman whom he thought identical in looks and appearance to his mother.

-For now though he announced lavish games in her honour and declared a public holiday with free food and wine for the people in what would be an orgy of celebration.
-He also praised her in the Senate House and announced that her death had been a tragic accident.
-But everyone knew the truth.
+Even though, he would pronounce her death a tragic accident, hold lavish games in her honour, declare a public holiday with free food and wine for the people and praise her in the Senate House, everyone knew the truth.

 In the Spring of AD 62, Sextus Afrianus Borrus died and in the wake of his death Seneca, who had tired of Nero's behaviour and now believed that without Borrus he could no longer influence the Emperor, requested to be allowed to stand down from public affairs.
 His request was denied.
 He may have thought that he could do without Nero, but Nero could still not do without him.